mykolatyniv/NJIT-1st-MiniProject/calculator.md

 <a name="mv">

 ## Object
-- Object is simply a collection of data (variables) and methods (functions) that act on those data.
+- Object is simply a collection of data (variables) and methods (functions) that act on those data

 ### Example:
 #### ob = MyClass()